SamKChang/utilities/README.md

 git config --global push.default current

 NOTE: if the repo_name and local folder name are different, default "git push" command will require remote name to upload with "push.config current" setupt

+NOTE: for default "git pull" command, .git/config needs to be modified to specify remote and branch by adding

+[branch "master"]

+    remote = origin

+    merge = refs/heads/master